Beasts of Maravilla Island

 Banana Bird Studios, LLC

-May 2019 - Ongoing
+May 2019 - June 2021

 Beasts of Maravilla Island began in the USC Advanced Games Projects program, and has since been further developed by the team now known as Banana Bird Studios and picked up by the publisher Whitethorn Games.
 It will be released early 2021 for PC, Nintendo Switch, PS4, and Xbox.
 Its core lies in the awe and reverence of wildlife, and our goal as a team is to capture that majesty while allowing players to have meaningful interactions with the creatures in the game.
 Unlike in many other games where you must damage or kill nature to progress, we focus on "shooting" through a camera, emphasizing capturing magical moments and the wonderful behaviors animals exhibit through photography.